jasonm23/onlisp-markdown/onlisp.md

 (ttrav #’cons #’identity)
 ```

-A deﬁnition of ttrav ("tree traverser") is shown in Figure 5.8.
+A deﬁnition of `ttrav` ("tree traverser") is shown in Figure 5.8.
 Instead of
 passing one value in the recursive case, we pass two, one for the left subtree and
 one for the right.
 If the base argument is a function it will be called on the current
 leaf.
 In ﬂat list recursion, the base case is always nil, but in tree recursion the
 base case could be an interesting value, and we might want to use it.

-With ttrav we could express all the preceding functions except rfind-if.
+With `ttrav` we could express all the preceding functions except `rfind-if`.
 (They are shown in Figure 5.9.)
-To deﬁne rfind-if we need a more general tree
+To deﬁne `rfind-if` we need a more general tree
-recursion builder which gives us control over when, and if, the recursive calls are
+recursion builder which gives us control over `when`, and `if`, the recursive calls are
 made.
 As the ﬁrst argument to ttrav we gave a function which took the results of
 the recursive calls.
 For the general case, we want to use instead a function which
 takes two closures representing the calls themselves.
 Then we can write recursers
 which only traverse as much of the tree as they want to.

 ---
 ```
 (defun ttrav (rec &optional (base #’identity))
   (labels ((self (tree)